daniel-cottone/PhotoAlbum/README.md

-# photo-album
+# PhotoAlbum

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.
+## About
+This is an example  web front-end developed for the RESTful [PhotoAlbum-api](https://github.com/brahalla/PhotoAlbum-api) written in AngularJS.

 ## Build & development